InterChart: Benchmarking Visual Reasoning Across Decomposed and Distributed Chart Information: Results and Analysis

 \subsection{Effect of VLMs}

-\paragraph{Why Does Gemini-1.5 Pro Outperform Other Models?} Gemini-1.5 Pro consistently leads across all subsets and prompting strategies.
-As shown in Table~\ref{tab:model_evaluation_extended}, it scores 65.2\% in DECAF, 59.1\% in SPECTRA, and 34.8\% in STORM—well ahead of all other models.
+\paragraph{Why Does Gemini-1.5 Pro leads within the tested baseline suite?} Gemini-1.5 Pro consistently leads across all subsets and prompting strategies.
+As shown in Table~\ref{tab:model_evaluation_extended}, it scores 65.2\% in DECAF, 59.1\% in SPECTRA, and 34.8\% in STORM-well ahead of all other models.
 GPT-4o-mini is the next best, but lags in STORM (29.7\%).
 Open-source models like Qwen2 and MiniCPM perform reasonably in DECAF but decline sharply on harder subsets.
 Gemini’s strength likely stems from its training on structured inputs and strong instruction-following capabilities.
+GPT-4o achieved performance levels that closely approach those of Gemini-1.5 Pro, particularly in the \textit{STORM} subset that emphasizes semantic abstraction and temporal reasoning (see~\ref{tab:gpt4o_appendix}).

 \paragraph{How Do Open-Source Models Compare Across Subsets?} Open-source models perform well in DECAF but struggle in SPECTRA and STORM.
 Qwen2-VL-7B drops from 50.2\% in DECAF to 32.8\% in SPECTRA and 28.9\% in STORM.
-MiniCPM-V-2\_6 shows a similar decline: 52.2\% → 32.4\% → 21.5\%.
+MiniCPM-V-2\_6 shows a similar decline: 52.2\% $\rightarrow$ 32.4\% $\rightarrow$ 21.5\%.
 InternVL and Idefics3 perform lower across all subsets, particularly in STORM.
 These trends point to challenges in generalization, especially when models face domain shifts and complex temporal reasoning.